• Skip to primary navigation

 Description

-Soft rice noodles mixed with sautéed veggies, and edamame, cooked in an incredible pad thai sauce that you have to make!
-Vegetarian, gluten-free and the perfect date night in a meal for two!
-It comes together in less than 20 minutes.
-So easy and so good!
+The easy vegetarian pad Thai combines soft rice noodles with sautéed veggies, and edamame, tossed in an incredible pad Thai sauce that you have to make!
+Vegetarian, gluten-free and the perfect date night meal for two that comes together in less than 20 minutes.

 Ingredients